 Three Ways of Proving Dog Owner Liability after a Dog Bite

 Our attorneys handle many dog bite cases and see first-hand that the damages after an animal attack can be very, very severe.
-There are three different ways to prove liability or make sure that you hold the owner or possessor of the dog responsible for your injury.
+There are three different ways to prove liability or make sure that you hold the owner or possessor of the dog responsible for your injuries.

 If you have any questions about a dog bite or a dog attack injury, call the attorneys at Zinda Law Group and we’ll provide you with a free consultation.